kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

-# AWS Generative AI for Developers
+# Generative AI for Developers in AWS
 AWS Generative AI for Developers: 30-day study guide covering Bedrock, SageMaker, and AI services with code examples

 ## 📚 About This Repository